 - Circle Pacific Fare.
 Visit exciting destinations in 25 countries with only one ticket when you take advantage of the Circle Pacific Fare.
 There are two fare mileage levels available under this category.
 Simply pick the one that choose your needs.
 It can be used to visit places in North America, South West Pacific, and Asia as long as it is within the mileage of your chosen level.

 Star Alliance offers Corporate Plus can help simplify the logistics of booking travel if your business is a multinational corporation.
 Your company may be eligible for Corporate Plus if it has:

 - A mandated travel policy

 - The ability to consolidate travel spend and detail the appropriate data

 What are the differences between oneworld and Star Alliance?

 Star Alliance, SkyTeam, and oneworld are the three largest airline alliances.
-The services they offer to passengers are generally similar.
-The main selling point of Star Alliance is that it has the largest coalition of airlines which flies to 194 countries and 1,329 destinations.
+The services they offer to passengers are quite similar but they're partnered with different airlines.
+The Star Alliance is that it has the largest alliance of airlines which flies almost 1,300 destinations in 195 countries.
 In contrast, oneworld flies has 13 airline partners which fly to 1,000 airports.
 Some of the airlines in the oneworld alliance include Qantas, American Airlines, Japan Airlines and Cathay Pacific.